Cheapest non-owner car insurance companies in Montana

 Insurance.com's top choices for non-owner car insurance

-Take a closer look at our top picks for non-owner car insurance in Montana
+Explore our top recommendations for non-owner car insurance in Montana.

 State Farm

-Our number one pick for non-owner car insurance in Montana is State Farm.
-The average rate for liability coverage is $125.
-State Farm has an AM Best score of A++ and an NAIC complaint ratio of 0.7.
+Our top choice for non-owner car insurance in Montana is State Farm, with an average rate of $125 for liability coverage.
+State Farm holds an AM Best rating of A++ and has an NAIC complaint ratio of 0.7.

 GEICO